Skip to main content

 Receive Your eVB Number

 Within minutes of completing the contract, your 7-character eVB code lands in your inbox or arrives as an SMS.
 Check your spam folder if you do not see it right away.
-You can also find it in the insurer's online customer portal.
+You can also find it in the insurer online customer portal.

 4